Quinten-Steeland-KuLeuven/l-systems/README.md

 ```
 All commandline options:
     -h  or  --help                          Displays help.
     -e  or  --export <filename>             Exports the turtle drawing to a file.
-    -c  or  --config <name of the configfile>       Used to give the config file name to the program.
+    -c  or  --config <configfile name>      Used to give the config file name to the program.
     -i  or  --iterations [amount]           Used to give the amount of iterations to the program.
     -sd or  --show_draw_process             Use this flag to see the turtle move.
     -np or  --no_progress_bar               Use this flag if you want no progressbar (e.g. for speed).
     -ca or  --close_after_drawing           Exit immediately after drawing.
     -rc or  --random_config                 Generate a random l-System
 ```